hoph01/Financial-Modelling-Havard-Case-Competition/README.md

 - Strategic positioning in land systems, air defense, and C4ISR
 - M&A decision-making in a highly regulated industry

-## Our Recommendation
-Our final recommendation is that **Thales should not merge with Rheinmetall**.
-Instead, **RENK** emerged as the stronger strategic partner.

-We found that RENK offers a more attractive path because its propulsion and drivetrain capabilities complement Thales’ strengths in defense electronics, sensors, and C4ISR.
-Compared with Rheinmetall, RENK presents:

-- stronger strategic complementarity
-- lower overlap in core capabilities
-- more realistic financial feasibility
-- greater synergy potential
-- lower integration and regulatory complexity

 ## What This Project Includes
 This project covers the following areas: